NCAS-CMS/cfa-conventions/source/cfa.md

-expectation of reading the data of aggregated variables, a small extension is needed to allow the correct interpretation of the dimensionality of aggregation variables (effectively a duplication of the functionality introduced in CF-1.9 for the domain variable, which also has dimensions but no data).
+expectation of reading the data of aggregated variables, a small extension is needed to allow the correct interpretation of the dimensionality of aggregation variables (effectively a duplication of the functionality introduced in CF-1.9 for the CF domain variable, which has dimensions but no data).

 ## Terminology